Faith is born and lives in song

 Chancel Choir

 Members of the University UCC Chancel Choir sing together, support each other through joys and sorrows and often form deep and lasting friendships.
 The choir generally provides music for worship three Sundays per month from September to June.
-The Chancel Choir rehearsals are held Thursday evenings in the Sanctuary.
+The Chancel Choir rehearsals are held Thursday evenings in the choir room.
 Music is learned at rehearsals, and many members practice their parts on their own time as well.

 New choir members are very welcome!
 A formal audition is not required, though it is often helpful to meet with Benjamin to review vocal range and musical background.
 The ability to read music is helpful but not required – nor is experience with recording or computers.